nishant-sheoran/octo-stats/README.md

 The workflows are scheduled to run **automatically at defined UTC times**.
 After a successful run, your generated files can be embedded into your **README** file. 📄

 ---

-## 📜 License
-This repository is released under the **MIT License**.
-See **[LICENSE](LICENSE) 📄** for details.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to **submit pull requests** with additional workflows or improvements. 💡

-## 📬 Contact
+## 📩 Contact
-For any issues or feature requests, please **open an issue** on GitHub. 🚀
+For issues or feature requests, please **[open an issue](https://github.com/nishant-sheoran/octo-stats/issues/new?template=Blank+issue)** on GitHub. 🚀

 ---
-_This repository is actively used for personal GitHub profile updates and is now shared with the community to ease the setup process for others._ 🎉
+_This repository is actively used for personal GitHub profile updates and is now shared with the community to simplify the setup process for others._ 🎉